lev-i/CSharp-Miscellaneous/README.md

-# Miscellaneous
+# Miscellaneous C#
-Small stuff that was either for fun or for practice
+Small C# programs that were either for fun or for practice

-It's all pretty basic/simplistic, but it's nice to have it to look back on.